View Screen Reader-Friendly Version

 RESONANCE is a collaboration between sound artist and composer Mimi Xu and movement artist and yoga practitioner Anna de Pahlen.
 Together they bring complementary bodies of knowledge — in spatial composition, somatic practice, and contemplative movement — to a work designed as an inclusive community gathering: open to participants of different ages, backgrounds, and levels of physical mobility.
 Staged in venues of strong architectural and cultural identity, RESONANCE situates its participants within the living tradition of contemporary art while offering something more immediate: a shared ritual of sound, breath, and presence.

 RESONANCE was first presented at Houghton Festival, 2025, before its institutional premiere at the Fondation Beyeler, September 2025, as part of the museum's Sound Garden programme.
 At Beyeler, participants encountered the work within one of Europe's leading modern and contemporary art contexts — framing RESONANCE not as therapeutic event but as a rigorously considered artistic proposition about what sound can do to, and for, the human body in a room full of other human bodies.
-RESONANCE will next be presented at Soma, Geneva, on Thursday 28th May 2026 — a former metal factory transformed into a pioneering contemporary art centre that operates deliberately at the crossroads of gallery and institution, and whose commitment to experimentation and cross-disciplinary exchange makes it a natural home for the work.
+RESONANCE was next presented at SOMA, Geneva in May — a former metal factory transformed into a pioneering contemporary art centre that operates deliberately at the crossroads of gallery and institution, and whose commitment to experimentation and cross-disciplinary exchange made it a natural home for the work.
+RESONANCE will next be presented at Hangar Y, Meudon, on Saturday 11th July 2026 — a former airship hangar of singular industrial scale and history, now reimagined as a site for ambitious cultural production, offering the work a resonant architecture in the most literal sense.

 Stay tuned...